pmrowla/streamlink-plugins/README.md

 Custom plugins for [Streamlink](https://github.com/streamlink/streamlink)

-To use these plugins, clone this repo somewhere and run (or configure) streamlink with `--plugin-dirs`.
+To use these plugins, clone this repo somewhere and run (or configure) streamlink with `--plugin-dir`.
 Alternatively, individual plugins can be symlinked or downloaded to `~/.config/streamlink/plugins` (`%APPDATA%\streamlink\plugins` on Windows).